ROCm/ROCmValidationSuite/docs/features.md

 The PCIe Bandwidth Benchmark attempts to saturate the PCIe bus with DMA transfers between system memory and a target GPU card’s memory.
 The maximum bandwidth obtained is reported to help debug low bandwidth issues.
 The benchmark should be capable of targeting one, some or all of the GPUs installed in a platform, reporting individual benchmark statistics for each.

 ## GPU Stress Test - GST module
-The GPU Stress Test runs various GEMM operations as workloads to stress the GPU FLOPS performance.
-GEMM operations include SGEMM, DGEMM and HGEMM (Single/Double/Half-precision General Matrix Multiplication) operations based on configured parameters.
+The GPU Stress Test runs various GEMM computations as workloads to stress the GPU FLOPS performance and check whether it meets the configured target GFLOPS.
+GEMM workloads shall be configured as either operation type or data type.
+GEMM based on operation types include SGEMM, DGEMM and HGEMM (Single/Double/Half-precision General Matrix Multiplication) - configured using operation parameter.
+GEMM based on data types include fp8, i8, fp16, bf16, fp32 and  tf32 (xf32) - configured using data type parameter.
 The duration of the test is configurable, both in terms of time (how long to run) and iterations (how many times to run).

 ## Input EDPp Test - IET module
 The Input EDPp Test runs GEMM workloads to stress the GPU power (i.e. TGP).
 This test is used to verify if the GPU is capable of handling max. power stress for a sustained period of time.
 Also checks whether GPU power reaches a set target power.